 If you’ve looked into nursing as a career, you’ve probably heard about the waiting lists at many nursing schools.
 Unfortunately, enrollment delays can last up to three years.
 At Lakeland College, we don’t believe in waiting lists.
 We believe in direct admission.
-After two successful years of liberal arts education here, you will be welcomed into the highly regarded Columbia College of Nursing program in Glendale, Wis.
+After two successful years of liberal arts education here, you will earn an associate of science degree and be welcomed into the highly regarded Columbia College of Nursing program in Glendale, Wis.
 That means two years of core classes at Lakeland followed by the clinically intensive program at Columbia College of Nursing.

 “The ability to know from the time you enter Lakeland College that you can graduate four years later with a bachelor’s of science degree in nursing, and also have that breadth of knowledge a strong liberal arts college, gives you is a fairly unique combination,” says Greg Smith, Lakeland College associate professor of biology.